Weighted Ensemble Models Are Strong Continual Learners: Related Work

 \section{Related Work}

-\textbf{Continual Learning with PTM. } Until now, the predominant focus in continual learning has been on the sequential training of deep neural networks from scratch, aiming to proficiently acquire new tasks while mitigating significant forgetting of preceding tasks.
-Noteworthy strategies encompass regularization-based approaches~\cite{kirkpatrick2017overcoming,aljundi2018memory,zenke2017continual,li2017learning,dhar2019learning}, which maintain the initial model and selectively stabilize parameter or prediction alterations; replay-based approaches~\cite{wang2021ordisco,wu2019large,prabhu2020gdumb,buzzega2020dark}, that seek to approximate and regenerate previously learned data distributions; and architecture-based approaches~\cite{yang2022continual, serra2018overcoming,rusu2016progressive}, which allocate discrete parameter sub-spaces for each incrementally introduced task.
+\textbf{Continual Learning with PTM. } Not a long time ago, the predominant focus in CL has been on the sequential training of deep neural networks from scratch, aiming to proficiently acquire new tasks while mitigating forgetting of preceding tasks.
+Typical CL strategies encompass \textit{regularization}-based approaches~\cite{kirkpatrick2017overcoming,aljundi2018memory,zenke2017continual,li2017learning,dhar2019learning}, which maintain the initial model and selectively stabilize parameter or prediction alterations; \textit{replay}-based approaches~\cite{wang2021ordisco,wu2019large,prabhu2020gdumb,buzzega2020dark}, that seek to approximate and regenerate previously learned data distributions; and \textit{architecture}-based approaches~\cite{yang2022continual, serra2018overcoming,rusu2016progressive}, which allocate discrete parameter sub-spaces for each task.